GpaDoctor/PythonJamfHKIS/README.md

         On the spcified computer,
         Open terminal.
         Type sudo jamf recon
-        And in the console, find the jamf file to see what is going on.
+        And in the console, under the Log Report tab, find the jamf.log file to see what is going on.

 - INCASE unable to refresh authentication.
 Restart VS Code completely and retype the authentication.
 - INCASE import does not work.
 Click the bottom right hand corner Python 3.12.4 64-bit.
 Choose Global, then choose back Recommened.